Fitting regular point patterns with a hyperuniform perturbed lattice: function of the Gaussian perturbation model

-\begin{rema} The terms in the sum \eqref{EQ_K} decay exponentially fast if $|i|-r$ increases with $i$.
-For practical simulation purposes, we are interested only in $r \in [0, b]$ for some fixed (usually not so big) $b>0$.
-It is therefore possible to approximate the $K$-function by numerically stable estimate
+\begin{rema}[Decay of the summands in $K(r)$] The terms in the series defining $K(r)$ decay exponentially fast as $||i|-r|$ increases.
+Indeed, for fixed $\kappa_i>0$, the quantity is the lower tail probability of a non-central chi-squared distribution with non-centrality parameter $\kappa_i^{-1}|i|^2$, which becomes exponentially small when $|i|$ is sufficiently far from $r$.
+For practical simulation purposes, one is typically interested only in $r\in[0,b]$ for some fixed (and usually moderate) value $b>0$.
+It is therefore natural to approximate the $K$-function by the truncated sum for a suitable truncation parameter $q>0$ depending on the dimension and the covariance structure of the perturbation field. \end{rema}